pgRouting/pgrouting/doc/pickDeliver/VRP-category.rst

 Introduction
 -------------------------------------------------------------------------------

-Vehicle routing problems (VRP) are **NP-hard** optimization problem, it generalises the travelling salesman problem (TSP).
+Vehicle Routing Problems `VRP` are **NP-hard** optimization problem, it generalises the travelling salesman problem (TSP).
-Most of the literature use euclidean calculation.

 - The objective of the VRP is to minimize the total route cost.
 - There are several variants of the VRP problem,

-- pgRouting does not try to implement all variants.
+**pgRouting does not try to implement all variants.**

 Characteristics
 ...............................................................................

+- Capacitated Vehicle Routing Problem `CVRP` where The vehicles have limited carrying capacity of the goods.
+- Vehicle Routing Problem with Time Windows `VRPTW` where the locations have time windows within which the vheicles visits must be made.
+- Vehicle Routing Problem with Pickup and Delivery `VRPPD` where a number of goods need to be moved from certain pickup locations to other delivery locations.

+..
+Rubric:: Limitations

 - No multiple time windows for a location.
 - Less vehicle used is considered better.